hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_activate', 'my_hcap_activate' );
 `

-= How to block hCaptcha on a specific form? =
+= Skipping hCaptcha verification on a specific form =

-The plugin has a filter to block adding and verifying hCaptcha on a specific form.
+The plugin has a filter to skip adding and verifying hCaptcha on a specific form.
 The filter receives three parameters: current protection status ('true' by default), source and form_id.

 The source is the plugin's slug (like 'directory/main-plugin-file.php'), the theme name (like 'Avada') or the WordPress core (like 'WordPress').